 Recent years have seen increased regulatory scrutiny to enhance transparency and consumer protection:

-• The ACCC has issued infringement notices against banks for inaccurate disclosures to improve data quality.
+- The ACCC has issued infringement notices to banks for inaccurate disclosures, aiming to improve data quality.

-These steps have pushed lenders to prominently display comparison rates alongside advertised rates, reducing consumer confusion and improving market fairness [12][13].
+These steps have prompted lenders to prominently display comparison rates alongside advertised rates, thereby helping to reduce consumer confusion and improve market fairness.

 Prescribed methods and formats for comparison rate presentation